orb-community/pktvisor/README.md

 ### pcap and dnstap File Analysis

-`pktvisor-pcap` and `pktvisor-dnstap` are tools that can statically analyze prerecorded packet capture and dnstap files.
+`pktvisor-reader` is a tool that can statically analyze prerecorded packet capture and dnstap files.

 pcap files can come from many sources, the most famous of which is [tcpdump](https://www.tcpdump.org/).
 Dnstap files can be generated from most DNS server software that support dnstap logging, either directly or